CLSherrod/clsherrod.github.io/_posts/2021-06-24-how-to-live.md

 ---
-title: "Why How To Live by Derek Sivers is the Next Self-Development Classic You'll Reference for Life"
+title: Why How To Live by Derek Sivers is the Next Self-Development Classic You'll Reference for Life
 date: 2021-06-24
 categories:
-- Reviews
+  - Success & Prosperity
 tags:
   - self-worth
+  - book-review
 toc: true
 published: true
-permalink: "/how-to-live/"
+permalink: /how-to-live/
-excerpt: "My review on the new book How To Live"
+excerpt: My review on the new book How To Live
 ---
 [How To Live](https://sive.rs/h) is an instant classic that will be referenced a hundred years from now.
 Did you ever want a book that spelled out how to live various parts of your life, from living an independent life, thinking long-term and how to make memories.
 Even, how to become rich.